Who is able to purchase the wedding insurance policy?

-If you wish the ceremonial swords to be insured, you will need to select the Elective Benefit 'Ceremonial Swords'.
+If you wish the ceremonial swords to be insured, you will need to select the Optional Benefit 'Ceremonial Swords'.
 This offers cover for ceremonial swords up to the value of £20,000.

 I hold a British passport and currently live overseas.
 I will be travelling back to the UK for my wedding, am I able to take out an insurance policy with you?

 The policyholder and both the bride(s), groom(s) or civil partners must be a permanent resident living in the UK.
 The policyholder can be living in the UK on a visa.
 To be a permanent resident, the policyholder's main residence must be in the UK and they must not have been abroad for more than a total of 6 months in the last year.

 We are planning to hold the ceremony and reception on different days, will this be covered by your policy?